[US] Overtime guidelines

 • Work more than 40 hours in a workweek

-• Work more than eight hours in a day
+• Work more than 8 hours in a day

 Arkansas

-Arkansas has additional exemptions for employers not federally regulated.
-For a full list of exemptions, check out the Minimum Wage and Overtime Rules here.
+Employers that are not federally regulated have additional exemptions.
+For a full list of exemptions, see this government resource: Minimum Wage and Overtime Rules.

 California